newbofcode/School-registration/README.md

 # School-registration
-Just a school project that was done in 2019 using java
+ Java project that registers students to the courses or remove them